mendix/docs/content/developerportal/howto/how-to-create-backup.md

 ## 1 Introduction

-This how-to describes how to create backup of a licensed cloud node.
+This how-to describes creating a backup of a licensed cloud node.
 This option is not available for Free Apps.

 **This how-to will teach you how to do the following:**